We can use metaphors about teachers to get deeper insights into what a teacher does with their day.

 Froebel believed that the ideal learning environment for children is in a private natural setting away from the corruption of the adult world beyond.
 He saw schools as gardens (hence: kindergarten, German for children’s garden).

-The children would be flowers, naturally growing and blooming into something beautiful.
+The equivalent metaphor for students is that they would be flowers, naturally growing and blooming into something beautiful.

 You can read more about Froebel in this post on contemporary perspectives of education.